SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 4. Verses for Godly dispositions of Love (1 Jn 2:9-11; 3:10; 4:8,20; Jn 13:34-35)
 5. Verses for Godly and Holy lives (Heb 12:14; 1 Tim 6:3-4; 2 Tim 3:12; Titus 2:11-12; Gal 5:22-23)
 6. Verses for good works after salvation (James 2:14-26; Eph 2:10)

+> When James says that faith without works is dead (i.e. a corpse), he is using the word faith in the limited sense of notitia plus assensus, which is how those he addresses were using it.
+When he says that one is justified by what one does, not by faith alone, he means by ‘justified’ ‘proved genuine;
+vindicated from the suspicion of being a hypocrite and a fraud’.
+James is making the point that barren orthodoxy saves no-one (Jas.
+2:14–26).
+Paul would have agreed, and James’s whole letter shows him agreeing with Paul that faith must change one’s life.
+Paul denounces the idea of salvation by dead works; James rejects salvation by dead faith. &mdash; <a href="#packer-on-works">Packer on works.</a>

 <br>